MattDemers/tutorials/making-gifs.md

 ![](https://github.com/MattDemers/tutorials/blob/master/images/GIF%20Tutorial/frame1.jpg?raw=true)

 Here I have Frame 1 selected in the Timeline window (red highlight at bottom).
-I then type in text that I want to show up over everything (pueple highlight).
+I then type in text that I want to show up over everything (purple highlight).

 Then I click over to Frame 228, and decide that I want the text somewhere else, so I move it.